Bucharest and Brasov should be the top cities on any Romania travel itinerary. Here is a day-by-day breakdown of what you can (and should) do!

-Journey a few hours outside of beautiful Bucharest and you’ll arrive in Brasov, a charming historical town nestled in the stunning Carpathian mountains.
-Touring Bucharest and Brasov will give you a taste of the fascinating diversity Romania offers as a travel destination.
+Journey a few hours outside of beautiful Bucharest, and you’ll arrive in Brasov, a charming historic town nestled in the stunning Carpathian mountains.
+Touring Bucharest and Brasov will give you a taste of Romania’s fascinating diversity as a travel destination.

 Why You Should Travel To Romania

-From busy cities like Bucharest to beautiful Transylvanian mountain towns, to the Black Sea Beaches of Constanta, there is something for every kind of traveler in Romania.
+From busy cities like Bucharest to beautiful Transylvanian mountain towns, to the Black Sea Beaches of Constanta, there is something for every traveler in Romania.
 Nature enthusiasts will love access to endless green spaces, parks, and hikes.
-History buffs will have more tours than they know what to do with and those looking to relax will love the abundance of charming cafes.
+History buffs will have more tours than they know what to do with, and those looking to relax will love the abundance of charming cafes.

 Traveling In Romania Is Affordable

 Traveling in Romania is generally less expensive than in other parts of Europe.
 While it’s possible to go out and splurge on an expensive dinner in any city, you can also enjoy a delicious meal at an inexpensive restaurant for around 40 Lei or 6 Euros.
 Flying to and from Bucharest is also easy on the budget since affordable carriers like Wizz Air and Ryan Air regularly fly there.

 Romania has a vast train system offering very affordable tickets around the country, making it easy to see many cities without blowing your budget.
 Within Bucharest, there is an affordable metro system and bus system.
 While Brasov doesn’t have a metro, the bus will get you anywhere you need to go.
 Uber operates in both Bucharest and Brasov as another way to get around inexpensively.